 (d) Q and S

 Answer: (b).
 HAVING can run without GROUP BY, treating the whole result as one group, so P is true and Q false.
 And GROUP BY attributes need not all appear in the SELECT list, so S is true and R false.
-The valid pair is P and S (see the solved page).
+The valid pair is P and S (see the full solution).

 (b) students with an A in all courses